zainraza09/SFL-Scientific-Assessment/README.md

 ## SFL-Scientific-Assesment
 ## 1. What is data lake?
 # a.
 Data Lake:
-        A data lake is a central location that holds a large amount of data in its native or raw format. ii.
+        i.
+A data lake is a central location that holds a large amount of data in its native or raw format.

+        ii.
 It often consolidates all of an organization’s data in one single central location, where it can be saved “as is” without the need to impose a schema. iii.
 It stores data from all stages of refinement process starting from staging layer to compute layers.